 Customer relationship management (CRM) software is essential for managing relationships with customers.
 More specifically, it’s a centralized place to gather everything your business needs to know about its customers.
-Some popular CRMs include Zoho CRM, Microsoft Dynamics CRM, and Salesforce.
+Some popular CRMs include Zoho CRM, Microsoft Dynamics CRM, and Agile CRM.
 A Gravity Forms CRM integration can help you keep track of questions like:

 - Who are your customers?